Frequently Asked Questions

 *Please contact us and we will send a compressed folder with the ID’s included if they are unknown

-- Power on the device and it will see that Commander is the master device.
-It will put itself in receive mode and appear in the Commander device list.
+- Power on the device and it will connect, and appear in the Commander device list.
 Select it.
-When you do this, you’ll see a new icon appear at the top right, it resembles a lock inside a square. -Click that and it will open a box that reprograms the IDs that belong to you, via your ID file.
+When you do this, you’ll see a new icon appear at the top right, it resembles a padlock inside a square with the letters “ID” in it -Click that and it will open a box that reprograms the IDs that belong to you, via your ID file.

 *Be sure you have loaded your custom RC4 ID file so your computer knows what your IDs are.